Buying your first home? Here's what you need to know

-Buyers & Sellers | 20 June 2018
+Buyers | 25 June 2020

 By the settled.govt.nz team

-Rural real estate agents have special skills in this area, and they’ll be able to help you figure out what information you need to make a well-informed decision.
+Rural real estate agents have expertise in selling rural properties, and they’ll be able to help you figure out what information you need to make a well-informed decision.

-If you’re looking for a specific type of property or if this is an investment for you it might pay to hire a buyer's agent.
+If you’re looking for a specific type of property or if this is an investment for you, it might pay to hire a buyer's agent.
 They can help search for properties and find out all the information about them, then bid at an auction or negotiate with the seller on your behalf.

-An example of an easement is if the title allows a neighbour access to a piece of their land through your property, do you have any right to limit the type and frequency of that access if you buy it?
-Be aware too that there may be ‘unofficial’ easements operating; the current owners may have an informal arrangement with their neighbours, but this may not remain when the property passes into new ownership.
+An example of an easement is if the title allows a neighbour access to a piece of their land through your property.
+You may want to check with your lawyer whether you have any right to limit the type and frequency of the neighbour’s access if you buy it and who is responsible for its maintenance.
+Be aware that there may be ‘unofficial’ easements operating — the current owners may have an informal arrangement with their neighbours, but this doesn’t need to remain when the property passes into new ownership.